mmucklo/DtcQueueBundle/README.md

 License
 -------

-This bundle is under the MIT license.
+This bundle is under the MIT license (see LICENSE file under [Resources/meta/LICENSE](Resources/meta/LICENSE)).

 Credit
 --------